goodvibes2/BackupGnuCashLinux/src/backupgnucash/README.md

 - An easy-to-use interface.
-After finishing a GnuCash session, you just start BackupGnuCash, optionally select different directories, enter the password for encryption and click the Backup button.
+After finishing a GnuCash session, you just start BackupGnuCash, select the saved GnuCash book configuration using the Book combobox, optionally select different directories, enter the password for encryption and click the Backup button.
 BackupGnuCash then encrypts the GnuCash data, saved reports and preferences files to a date/time stampded file name in the local 3rd party cloud storage directory.

-- All GnuCash data files needed for system recovery are backed up.
+- All the usual GnuCash data files needed for system recovery are backed up.
-The 3 files backed up into each archive file are:
+The 3 files backed up into each archive file are
   1. the **main GnuCash data file** which usually has a .gnucash extension.
-     For example:
+     For example
      ```
-       GNU/Linux:              /home/[USER_NAME]/GnuCash/[BOOK].gnucash
+       GNU/Linux              /home/[USER_NAME]/GnuCash/[BOOK].gnucash
-       Windows:   C:\Users\[USER_NAME]\Documents\GnuCash\[BOOK].gnucash
+       Windows   C:\Users\[USER_NAME]\Documents\GnuCash\[BOOK].gnucash
      ```

   2. the **saved reports file**, for example
      ```
-       GNU/Linux:   /home/[USER_NAME]/.gnucash/saved-reports-2.4
+       GNU/Linux   /home/[USER_NAME]/.gnucash/saved-reports-2.4
-       Windows:  C:\Users\[USER_NAME]\.gnucash\saved-reports-2.4
+       Windows  C:\Users\[USER_NAME]\.gnucash\saved-reports-2.4
      ```
-     **Note**: the 2.4 suffix is used for both GnuCash 2.4 and 2.6.
+     **Note** The 2.4 suffix is used for both GnuCash 2.4 and 2.6.
      As of 29th May 2016 current stable version of GnuCash is 2.6.12.

-  3. the **preferences file**, usually
+  3. the **preferences file** (GnuCash metadata), usually
        ```
-        GNU/Linux:   /home/[USER_NAME]/.gnucash/books/XXXX.gnucash.gcm
-        Windows: C:\Users\[USER_NAME]\.gnucash\books\XXXX.gnucash.gcm
+        GNU/Linux   /home/[USER_NAME]/.gnucash/books/[BOOK].gnucash.gcm
+        Windows C:\Users\[USER_NAME]\.gnucash\books\[BOOK].gnucash.gcm
        ```

   These 3 files are all that is usually required when restoring or moving to a new computer, apart from the GnuCash program itself which can be downloaded from https://www.gnucash.org/download.

+  If you have customised GnuCash in any way that involves files other than the 3 mentioned above, you also should ensure you either have backups of them or instructions for recreating your customisations.
+  For example, you need to have a secure record of your online banking authorisation information so you can set up online banking again if you need to move GnuCash to another computer.
+This information is held in the registry on Windows systems.

+  Using BackupGnuCash is NOT a substitute for regular full system backups.
+  Most customisations, that are not held in the 3 files saved by this app, do not often change, so using BackupGnuCash say daily, along with say monthly full system backups, may be a reasonable backup strategy.

-- One-time setup of:
+- One-time setup of
+  1. **Book**.

+     From BackupGnuCash version 1.20 on, the configuration details for up to 100 GnuCash books may defined and saved, and they will be automatically loaded when this app starts.

+     For example, you may have separate books for your live and test systems, or for the books of different companies.

+     The most often used book can be flagged as the default, and it will be the book showing in the Book combobox each time this app starts.
+     The default book shows in **bold** font in the Book combobox dropdown list.

+     To make a new book the default:
+     First select or add the new default book, then check (tick) the Default checkbox.
+It is not permitted to uncheck the Default checkbox.

+     To add a new book:
+     Enter the new book name in the Book combobox, then press ENTER before leaving the combobox, then change the other fields (GnuCash data, Version and Dropbox).
+     It is not necessary to press ENTER if using JavaFX or OpenJFX version 8u92, but it doesn't cause any problems.
+     Use the Save Settings button to save the settings for all books.

+     To delete the book settings for the current book shown in the Book combobox, click the **Delete** button.
+     The settings for the last remaining book and the default book cannot be deleted.
+To delete the default book, first make another book the default.

-  1. **location and name of the GnuCash data file**.
+  2. **Location and name of the GnuCash data file**.

-     Once a GnuCash data file has been selected in the BackupGnuCash window, the file modification date and time is display below it, so the user can check it approximately matches the date and time of their last GnuCash session.
+     Once a GnuCash data file has been selected, the file modification date and time is display below it, so the user can check it approximately matches the date and time of their last GnuCash session.

      If you find that the GnuCash data file has a file name like
      ```